In this 2-minute read:

 What it means is good news for (among others) independent contractors, sole proprietors, and eligible self-employed individuals who file their 1099/1040 forms using Schedule C. Let’s go over some of the changes, what we know, and what we don’t yet know.

-There will be new rules, new application forms, and new calculations for determining maximum PPP loan amounts for some applicants.
-Check back for updates to this post as things become more clear.
+There are new rules, a new PPP application form for Schedule C applicants, and new calculations for determining maximum PPP loan amounts for some applicants.
+Check back for more updates to this post as things progress.

-Applicants using 1040/Schedule C to apply will be able to use GROSS profits in calculating their max PPP loan amounts
+Applicants using 1040/Schedule C to apply can now use GROSS profits in calculating their max PPP loan amounts

 This is great news for truly small businesses, independent contractors, sole proprietors, and eligible self-employed applicants.
-In an effort to provide more meaningful relief for this group, the new rules will allow applicants to use their gross income on line 7 of form 1040 Schedule C, instead of of net profit as the basis for calculating their average monthly payroll, and determining their maximum PPP loan amount.
+In an effort to provide more meaningful relief for this group, the new rules allow applicants to use their gross income from line 7 of form 1040 Schedule C, instead of of net profit (line 31) as the basis for calculating their average monthly payroll, and determining their maximum PPP loan amount.
+See the new application form for Schedule C filers.

 In addition, the Biden-Harris administration will set aside $1 Billion for Schedule C applicants that don’t have employees, and that are located in LMI census tracts (low- and moderate-income).